-RVA based painter Kathy Calhoun’s initial foray into art began in her mom’s studio (a.k.a the kitchen table) with that groovy 70s stand-by, tole painting.
-She then furthered her studies by breaking into her older brother’s room to hand copy his album covers.
-It was only after two art degrees, many solo exhibitions, stints in New York and Paris, and teaching at a every level possible that Kathy discovered that this was actually a time honored master teaching technique.
-The copying that is, not the breaking and entering.
+Kathy discovered her interest in art around age 7 in her mom’s studio (a.k.a. the kitchen table) with that groovy’s 70s stand-by, tole painting.
+She them furthered her studies by breaking into her older brother’s room to hand-copy some of his album covers.
+Only after two art degrees, 20 years of teaching art, studying in Paris and New York did Kathy discover that this was a time honored master teaching technique for classicism.

 Finding a vibrant balance between discipline and creativity is her inspiration in both the classroom and studio.